CPK Insurance

 • Kentucky businesses with 1 or more employees are required to carry workers' compensation insurance, subject to the listed exemptions for sole proprietors, partners, members of LLCs, and farm laborers.

-• Kentucky requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting a pool facility, studio space, or shared training area.
+• Most commercial leases in Kentucky require proof of general liability coverage, which can matter when renting a pool facility, studio space, or shared training area.

 • Commercial auto liability minimums in Kentucky are $25,000/$50,000/$25,000 if the business uses vehicles for class transport, equipment runs, or offsite program support.